vehagn/homelab/README.md

 though I'm also running a [TrueNAS](https://www.truenas.com/) VM for storage and [Home Assistant](https://www.home-assistant.io/) VM for home automation.

-To organise all the configuration I've opted for an approach using Kustomized Helm with [Argo CD](https://argoproj.github.io/cd/) which I've explained in more detail [in this article](https://blog.stonegarden.dev/articles/2023/09/argocd-kustomize-with-helm/).
+To organise all the configuration,
+I've opted for an approach using Kustomized Helm with [Argo CD](https://argoproj.github.io/cd/) which I've explained in more detail [in this article](https://blog.stonegarden.dev/articles/2023/09/argocd-kustomize-with-helm/).